One-third of life goes by for a wait

 - Use waiting times for knowledge management: Being well informed is important for your career.
 Therefore, much is talked about knowledge management, finding and managing information.
 But contrary to popular belief, there is no need for complicated tools and techniques to manage knowledge, because that can be quite simple - just talking to people.
 Small talk.
 From this point of view, small-talc has two advantages: you make yourself known to other people and collect important information.
 My contribution to Imgriff shows how it works.

-- Waiting time as a break welcome: I sometimes suspect that the very stress we are trying to make use of the seemingly dead waiting time at any cost in a meaningful and effective way will only bring us the stress that we actually want to combat.
-And that it would be better for us to look out the window on the train and talk to our neighbor on the bus because we need exactly these breaks as necessary regeneration phases.
+- Waiting time as a break welcome: I sometimes have the suspicion that it is precisely this stress that we create by trying to use the apparently dead waiting time sensibly and effectively at all costs that gives us the stress that we actually want to combat with it.
+And that we would do better to look out the window on the train and talk to our neighbors on the bus, because we need exactly these breaks as necessary regeneration phases.

 Make good use of dead waiting times or not?

-I confess, I am also one of those who like to make something meaningful in dead waiting times.
-Personally, I tend to "stress-out" of having done something again.
+I confess that I am also one of those who like to do something useful in dead times.
+Personally, it “de-stresses” me more of having done something again.
 Everyone is different.